ravendb/docs/Chapter01.rst

 often at odds and usually increasing one would decrease the other.
 For performance, we ask: How can we execute the same set of requests, over the same set of data with:

-* shorter time?
+* shorter processing time?
-* fewer resources usage (for example, less memory)?
+* less resource consumption (for example, less memory)?

 Note that here, too, there is usually a tradeoff between resource usage and processing time.
 In general, you can cut the processing time by consuming more resources (for example, by adding a cache).
 Conversely, you can reduce resource